mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/SSL/index.md

        Point to your certificate key file.

    *  **Certificate Self Signed Certificate**
-       Use this dialogue to create a dummy self signed certificate.
+       Use "Create self-signed certificate..." if you want to test SSL functionality.
 Your browser will not recognize this certificate, and you will have to click through warnings when viewing your site in a browser.

  ![MAMP](certificate.png)